rsanchezmo/jaxer/docs/dataset.rst

 - **Relative Strength Index (RSI)**: a momentum indicator comparing average gains and losses over a specified time period to determine potential overbought or oversold conditions (14 values window).
 - **Exponential Moving Average (EMA)**: a type of moving average giving more weight to recent data points, commonly used to identify trends in different timeframes.

-An example of 'btc_usd' ticker with 1h resolution is:
+An example of :code:`'btc_usd'` ticker with 1h resolution is:

 .. code-block:: json